The rainbow lorikeet (Trichoglossus moluccanus) is a popular medium-sized pet parrot.

 Green-naped lorikeets (also known as coconut lorikeets) also belong to the same genus as rainbow lorikeets.
 They’re so similar that they were once considered the same species.

-Most captive-bred rainbow lorikeets for sale in the U.S. are actually green-naped lorikeets.
+Most captive-bred rainbow lorikeets for sale in the U.S. are green-naped lorikeets.
 All rainbow lorikeets, regardless of subspecies, look indistinguishable and have the same care requirements.

-Rainbow lorikeets make beautiful and unique pets.
-They are friendly, inquisitive, and confident birds and can learn tricks.
-However, they require a specialized diet, plenty of space, and several hours of undivided attention each day.
+Rainbow lorikeets are friendly, curious, and confident birds and can learn tricks.
+However, they require a specialized diet, lots of space, and 4 hours of undivided attention daily.

 Ideally, you should keep two rainbow lorikeets rather than a single bird, as they’re social animals and crave the company of their kind.